 Start preparing the application early.
 If applying electronically through Grants.gov please ensure that adequate time is allotted to register and download applicable software and forms.
-Grants.gov offered a "Webcast" (registration required) entitled "Get Started with Grants.gov" that provides startup requirements and tips.
+Grants.gov offers several grants-related YouTube videos, we encourage you to begin with "Intro to Grants.gov – Applying for a Federal Grant on Grants.gov" which provides startup requirements and tips.

 Follow the instructions and application guidance carefully.
 The instructions call for a particular organization of the materials, and reviewers are accustomed to finding information in specific places.
 Present information according to the prescribed format.

 Be brief, concise, and clear.
 Make each point understandable.
 Provide accurate and honest information, including candid accounts of problems and realistic plans to address them.
 If any required information or data is omitted, explain why.
 Make sure the information provided in each table, chart, attachment, etc., is consistent with the proposal narrative and information in other tables.